-Salt Lake City in Utah is the largest city between Las Vegas and Denver and comes along quite wealthy and dressed up.
-The downtown area is dominated by Temple Square, which is privately owned by the Mormons.
+Salt Lake City in Utah is the largest city between Las Vegas and Denver and presents itself to the visitor quite prosperous and dressed up.
+Downtown is dominated by Temple Square, private property of the Mormons.
 About 50 percent of the inhabitants belong to the “Church of Jesus Christ of Latter-day Saints” (all over Utah the figure is about 75 %).

 Salt Lake City

-The Temple is closed to visitors, but Tabernacle (a wooden music hall with excellent acoustics), the visitor centres and the parks are freely accessible.
-The highest building in the city, the Church Office Buildung, houses the Mormon headquarters.
-Over 3,000 people operate from here, serving more than 14 million Mormons around the world.
-From the 26th floor of the building, there is a great view over downtown.
+The Temple is closed to visitors, but Tabernacle (a wooden music hall with excellent acoustics), the visitor centers and the parks are freely accessible.
+The tallest building in town, the Church Office Buildung, houses the Mormon headquarters.
+More than 3,000 people work here, serving about 14 million Mormons around the world.
+From the 26th floor of the building, you have a great view.
 Another good view can be enjoyed from the State Capitol high above the city.

-If time permits, visitors should come to The Gateway.
-The former railway station and especially the railway tracks behind the building have been fancifully converted into a huge shopping mall with hundreds of shops.
+If time permits, check out The Gateway.
+The former train station and especially the railway tracks behind the building have been imaginatively converted into a huge shopping mall with hundreds of shops.